 The following table presents selected historical consolidated financial data as of and for each of the five years ended December 31, 2001, which have been derived from our audited consolidated financial statements, and as of and for each of the three months ended March 31, 2001 and 2002, which have been derived from our unaudited interim consolidated financial statements.
-You should read this information together with "Management's Discussion and Analysis of Results of Operations and Financial Condition," and our consolidated financial statements, including the related notes to consolidated financial statements, included elsewhere or incorporated by reference in this prospectus (except for the consolidated financial statements as of and for the years ended December 31, 1997 and 1998, which are not included in this prospectus).
+You should read this information together with "Management's Discussion and Analysis of Results of Operations and Financial Condition," and our consolidated financial statements and the related notes included elsewhere in this prospectus (except for the consolidated financial statements as of and for the years ended December 31, 1997 and 1998, which are not included in this prospectus).